 Net Metering (or the VDER Value Stack if you’re in New York) allows you to switch from ‘solar power’ to ‘grid power’ depending on the production of your solar system.
 Acting as basically free storage, you’re able to trade the value of an unused kilowatt-hour (kWh) produced by your solar system for a kWh from the grid while your system is not producing.

 And if you live in an area that isn’t well known for sunshine, that doesn’t mean solar isn’t for you.
 Your installer should factor in local weather patterns when determining your system’s payback, so you’ll get a realistic picture of what solar can do for you.

 4. Space is Required

-Open space is required for solar.
-In most instances, the solar system is utilizing unused space on your roof.
-However, some situations may need a ground mount to be installed in an area that could be used for other activities
+In many instances, solar panels can be installed on your roof, utilizing unused space.
+However, in some situations, a ground mount may be the better option, though it may be installed in an area that could be used for other activities.

 Depending on your tastes and where the system is installed, it can stand out.